A Safe Bet

 ✓ Carry your travel insurance contact info

 If you get hurt, the first thing you need to do (once you're done screaming and crying in pain or sickness) is call your insurer.
-If not, there's a chance your insurer won't approve of the hospital or treatment you chose and won't fully cover you.
+If not, there's a chance they won't approve of the hospital or treatment you chose and won't fully cover you.

 And if you're too hurt or sick to call, whoever's looking after you needs to know who to talk to, so have the contact number on you.

-For tips on how to pick the right policy while saving as much money as possible, read our guide of eight simple steps to finding the best travel insurance.
-It’s geared towards Canadians, but the steps apply to all other nationalities as well.
+For how to pick the right policy at the right price, read our guide of eight simple steps to finding the best travel insurance.
+And here's what to look out for if you're buying travel insurance when already traveling.

 Don't go to McDonald's or Starbucks